 This paper shows how Arab politicians in Israel, especially Arab Members of Knesset (MKs), relied on paradox as an essential rhetorical device in order to convey their messages, to promote their ideological positions and to criticize the Israeli government’s policies, which discriminate against Israeli Arabs and the Palestinian people and deprives them of their rights.

 We argue that the paradox contributes to focusing and structuring the message, in order to highlight the plight of Israeli Arabs and the Palestinian people, to impact positively on the Israeli government’s discriminatory policies towards them, to emotionally manipulate the government and to bring about a significant change in its attitude towards them.

+In this study, we attempt to show how the paradoxical discourse employed by Arab politicians reflects a hidden message against the Israeli government.
+It aims to express harsh criticism of the Israeli government, comparing its behavior toward the Arab population in Israel and toward the Palestinian people to the behavior of the Nazis during the Holocaust, but to do so in an implicit manner, without outright stating it.

 Keywords: Arab politicians; paradox; political discourse; Israel; rhetoric, critical discourse analysis